studioespresso/wp-dashboard-beacon/README.txt

 = 1.2.0 =
 * Added option to show the beacon on the front-end for anonymous users
+* Added aa text field that can be shown above the contact form

 = 1.1.0 =
 * Prefilled the user's name and email in the beacon contact form.